magento/devdocs/guides/v2.1/architecture/archi_perspectives/components/modules/mod_depend_types.md

 * Undeclared
 * Incorrect

-## Dependencies between modules in different product layers {#m2devgde-moddep-diff-layer}
+## Dependencies between modules in different presentation layers {#m2devgde-moddep-diff-layer}

 You can build dependencies between the modules belonging to different layers.